Report an accessibility problem

 Additional Curriculum Information

 Courses selected for the required core or concentration may not be used as elective coursework on the same plan of study.
-Students should check with their academic advisor to ensure that the total number of credit hours of their plan of study is equal to 30.
+Students should consult with their academic advisor to ensure that the total number of credit hours in their plan of study equals 30.

 Admission requirements